-Communities are stronger when people engage in the democratic process.
-But you must undertake political activity in a private capacity, with your own resources, and always make clear that your views are personal and not those of Arriva.
-If you are planning to run for elected office, you must let your manaaer know.
+candidate or engage in political activity

+Communities are stronger when people

+engage in the democratic process.

+But you must undertake political

+activity in a private capacity, with your

+own resources, and always make clear

+that your views are personal and not

+those of Arriva.
+If you are planning

+to run for elected office, you must

+let your manager know.

-Our full policy on Political Lobbying can be found on One Arrivanet.
+Our full policy on Engaging with Public Officials can be found on OneArrivanet.